-The main PCB with SMD components already soldered: two 4067 multiplexers, 6N138 based MIDI In opto-coupler and all resistors and capacitors (the green PCB)
+The main PCB with SMD components already soldered: two 4067 multiplexers, 6N137 based MIDI In opto-coupler, buffer for MIDI thru and all resistors and capacitors (the green PCB)

 A 3D printed standoff for the display (the small black plastic part)

-Six note polyphony, two oscillators, versatile PWM, noise, pitch envelope, unison, variable filter, two LFOs for pitch and filter, two envelopes generators, stereo chorus/ensemble, patch save and recall, USB digital audio......
-A long list of features is available from the website electrotechnique.cc The code and build plans are open source.
+12 note polyphony, 24 oscillators, velocity sensitive, versatile PWM control, detune, white & pink noise, pitch envelope, dynamic & chord unison, XOR and cross modulation, state variable filter, separate LFOs for pitch and filter, two envelope generators, stereo chorus, patch save, delete and recall, three MIDI IN choices, MIDI thru, USB digital audio out......
+A long list of features is available from the website electrotechnique.cc

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.